-- (1) a Toplantı saat iki-de başla-yacak meeting hour two-LOC start-FUT 'The meeting will start at two o' clock' - b Masa saat iki-de başla-yacak table hour two-LOC start-FUT 'The table will start at two o' clock'
+(1) a Toplantı saat iki-de başla-yacak meeting hour two-LOC start-FUT 'The meeting will start at two o' clock.'

+b Masa saat iki-de başla-yacak table hour two-LOC start-FUT 'The table will start at two o'clock.'

-Since toplanti 'meeting' in (1a) can be considered as a word that denotes an 'event', it must be assumed that it is lexically specified as a second order nominal (e), in contrast to masa 'table' in (1b), which will be specified as denoting a first order entity (x).
+Since toplanti 'meeting' in 1a can be considered as a word that denotes an "event", it must be assumed that it is lexically specified as a second-order nominal (e), in contrast to masa 'table' in 1b, which will be specified as denoting a first-order entity (x).

-As this brief description of 'order' of linguistic entities is hopefully sufficient for the understanding of the analysis to be presented here, no further attention will be given to the internal structure of constituting elements within the multilevel hierarchy.
+As this brief description of "order" of linguistic entities hopefully suffices for the understanding of the analysis to be presented here, no further attention will be given to the internal structure of constituting elements within the multilevel hierarchy.

-2 The Distribution of Nominalizers
+2. The distribution of nominalizers

-In section 2.1 the morphemes $-DIK^5$ and -mE will be discussed and it will be shown that these morphemes are distributed over four classes of matrix verbs:
+In section 2.1. the morphemes $-DIK^4$ and -mE will be discussed and it will be shown that these morphemes are distributed over four classes of matrix verbs: